 What lessons do we get reading this piece?
-Some of them: 1) People will find any way to justify any behavior; 2) we don't know how good we have it in the U.S.; and 3) everyone wants a Western girlfriend.
-Also this: 4) even when they say it's about religion, listen to Deep Throat: follow the money.
+Some of them: 1) People will find any way to justify any behavior; 2) We don't know how good we have it in the U.S.; and 3) Even when they say it's about religion, listen to Deep Throat and follow the money.

 Reader Comment of the Day: Who Put the Conservatism in Christianity?